-Figure 2.12 (next page) shows the collaborative efforts of tree-related programs and responsibilities across City departments.
+Figure 2.12 shows (next page) the collaborative efforts of tree-related programs and responsibilities across City departments.

-Parks and Recreation | PARD primarily responds to tree issues in parks, preserves, and rights-of-way through the City's 311 call service.
-The department is responsible for more than 2,000 miles of rights-of-way and more than 16,000 acres of park land, according to the City's GIS datasets.
+Parks and Recreation | The City's Parks and Recreation Department (PARD) primarily responds to tree issues in parks, preserves, and rightof-way (ROW) through the City's 311 call service.
+The department is responsible for over 2,000 miles of ROW and over 16,000 acres of park land according to the City's GIS datasets.
 The Urban Forestry Program exists within PARD as the primary entity for maintaining, preserving, removing, and planting trees growing on City parks and public property.
-Activities consist of removing low limbs over the rights-of-way, clearing blind corners, removing and planting trees, and hauling woody debris from streets and parks.
+Activities consist of removing low limbs over the ROW, clearing blind corners, removing and planting trees, and hauling woody debris from streets and parks.
+The Parks and Recreation Department also manages over \\\\\ acres of preserves, greenbelts, and natural areas.

 Austin Energy | Austin Energy primarily responds to trees located in power line easements and near street lamps.
-Activities include pruning trees for electric utility line clearance and partnering with local nonprofits (e.g., TreeFolks) to plant new trees according to goals set in the City's Heat Island Initiative and Climate Protection Program.
+Activities include pruning trees for electric utility line clearance and partnering with local nonprofits (e.g. TreeFolks) to plant new trees according to goals set in the City's Heat Island Initiative and Climate Protection Program.
 Austin Energy manages the vegetation under and around its 2,300 miles of overhead distribution and 500 miles of transmission lines.
-To accomplish this, Austin Energy has instituted a program for the maintenance and management of the vegetation along the lines.
+To accomplish this Austin Energy has instituted a program for the maintenance and management of the vegetation along the lines.
 Austin Energy's goal is to visit every mile of line once every four to five years to maintain the vegetation around the electric facilities.